pezra/exhal/README.md

 ### Navigation

-Now we have an entry point to the API we can follow links to navigate around.
+Now we have an entry point to the API.
+From there we can follow links to navigate around.

 ```exlixir
 iex> ExHal.follow_link(doc, "profile")